 - Managing cross-cultural quality and regulatory compliance in transnational partnerships

 The School components are delivered through strategic conversations with highly experienced leaders and managers in higher education, practical casework and highly interactive team building sessions.

-Throughout the week participants work with peers from other institutions appraising the strategy and the lived experiences of two case institutions, and providing advice on what their next steps should be to develop their partnership, including possible new directions.
+Throughout the week participants work with peers from other institutions appraising the strategy and the lived experiences of case institutions.

 The fee for the week-long programme will be €3,980 for HUMANE Members (€4,480 for non HUMANE Members).
 It includes fees for tuition, all documentation and accommodation in a hotel in Kuala Lumpur during the programme but excludes travel costs.